zijian-qi/zijian-qi.github.io/_pages/research.md

 1. Landscape Complexity Mitigates Weather-Related Crop Insurance Losses and Enhances Climate Resilience. (with Roderick M. Rejesus, Serkan Aglasan, and Emily K. Burchfield)

-1. Whether and Where Private-Excess Nitrogen Application Occurs in U.S. Maize Production: Profit Benchmarks, Price Elasticity, and Efficiency Trade-offs. (with Hongli Feng, David A. Hennessy, and Chaoqun Lu)
+1. Whether and Where Nitrogen Overapplication Occurs in U.S. Maize Production: Profit Benchmarks, Price Responses, and Environmental Trade-offs. (with Hongli Feng, David A. Hennessy, and Chaoqun Lu)

 1. Estimating Stochastic Production Functions with Linear Inequality Constraints. (with Sujit K. Ghosh, and Roderick M. Rejesus)